Omni Dallas Hotel

 The Omni Dallas Hotel is a 23-story, 1001-room hotel at the Convention Center District in Dallas, Texas.
-The $500 million hotel is owned by the City of Dallas, managed by Omni Hotels & Resorts and is attached directly to the Dallas Convention Center.
-Visitdallas is contracted by the City to attract conventions to the Dallas Convention Center and increase tourism to fill rooms at the Omni Dallas Hotel although serious doubts about its effectiveness were raised in January 2019 after the release of an audit.
+The $500 million hotel is owned by the City of Dallas, managed by Omni Hotels & Resorts and is attached directly to the Kay Bailey Hutchison Convention Center.
+Visitdallas is contracted by the City to attract conventions to the Kay Bailey Hutchison Convention Center and increase tourism to fill rooms at the Omni Dallas Hotel although serious doubts about its effectiveness were raised in January 2019 after the release of an audit.

 History

 The Omni Dallas Hotel was originally announced in February 2009.
 On June 19, 2009, the Dallas City Council approved an ordinance to authorize the sale of $514 million in Build America Bonds to finance the construction of the hotel, which was built to generate revenue for the adjacent Kay Bailey Hutchison Convention Center.
 Groundbreaking occurred on September 15, 2009.
 The building was topped out on October 21, 2010.
 The hotel formally opened on November 11, 2011.